pseudocoders/GPT-notes/road/sb-crud.md

 ### Example

-Certainly!
 Here's a complete request example for each endpoint in the CRUD application based on the API specification:

 1. Retrieve a specific entity by ID:
    - Method: GET